proofzero/rollupid/README.md

 The [apps/console/](apps/console/) is the developer application portal for configuring 0xAuth apps.
 For more information visit [3ID](https://kubelt.com).

 ## Projects

+Kubelt projects are a collection microservices that help support the platform and apps experiences.

 ### Redeem